 Seeing where your iPhone photos were taken on map can be very helpful!
-For instance, a few days ago, I was looking for a very specific picture a few days ago and I couldn’t find it while looking into my Camera Roll.
-Then I remembered that instead of looking for this photo in the Camera Roll, I should look it up by location where that photo was taken.
+For instance, a few days ago, I was looking for a very specific picture but couldn’t find it in my Camera Roll.
+Then I remembered that instead of looking for this photo in the Camera Roll, I should look it up by the location where that photo was taken.
 Indeed, even though I wasn’t sure on what day I had taken this pic, I knew exactly where I took it.

 With that information in mind, I was quickly able to pull up that photo on a map, thanks to a neat little feature of the Photos app, assuming of course you allow the Camera app to use your location and tag your photos with GPS coordinates.

-Not only viewing your photos on a map can be helpful, as it was in my case, but it is also a nice way to “travel” again to all these places you’ve been to.
+Not only viewing your photos on a map can be helpful, but it is also a nice way to “travel” to all these places you visited.

-In this post, we’ll show you how you can visualize the location where your photos were taken directly from the Photos app or from a third-party application.
+In this post, we’ll show you 3 ways you can visualize the location where your photos were taken directly from the Photos app or from a third-party application.

-How can I view my iPhone pictures on a map?
+How to view all your iPhone pictures on a map